07th-mod/onikakushi/README.md

 Known Issues:
 -----------------------------------------------------------------------------------------
-- Generic -
+- Generic
-*Sometimes the lines don't last long enough for a voice file to play fully.
+  - Sometimes the lines don't last long enough for a voice file to play fully.
-This is most evident when auto is left on.
+    - This is most evident when auto is left on.
-*BGM volume mutes BGM and Voices
+  - BGM volume mutes BGM and Voices
-Unavoidable, since the voices aren't their own thing *More than one sound effect cannot be played at the same time.
+    - Unavoidable, since the voices aren't their own thing -More than one sound effect cannot be played at the same time.
-Fixable by moving them to a different sound layer.
+    - Fixable by moving them to a different sound layer.

 - Chapter 1 -
-Voices not properly aligned during the talk about Keichii's dick scene.
+  - Voices not properly aligned during the talk about Keichii's dick scene.
-There are too many voice files for Keichii for this scene, probably the scene is extended in the ps3 version.
+    - There are too many voice files for Keichii for this scene, probably the scene is extended in the ps3 version.
-Since I don't know japanese, I can't tell which voices are actually used.
+    - Since I don't know japanese, I can't tell which voices are actually used.

 - Tips
   - Missing voices for Keichii's Mom in Tip 20 (At the Seventh Mart)